 “I believe many are turning to nostalgia, even if they do not consciously realize it, as a stabilizing force and a way to keep in mind what they cherish most,” explains Clay Routledge, a psychology professor at North Dakota State University.

 The value of stability during a crisis should not be overlooked.
 In addition to movies and music, it turns out that consumers are increasingly inclined to buy all sorts of products that tap into this sense of nostalgia.
-With that in mind, here are some examples of nostalgia-fueled purchasing behavior in the COVID-19 era.1.
+With that in mind, here are some examples of nostalgia-fueled purchasing behavior since the pandemic.1.
 Snacks we had as kids

 Earlier this year, General Mills announced that Dunkaroos, the cookies-dipped-into-icing combo snack, would be on supermarket shelves for the first time in a while.
 It turns out that General Mills was on to something, as a whole slew of consumers have reverted to the processed foods that they grew up on to give them a bit of solace during the hectic times we’re all living in.